When you coach your employees, do you unintentionally declare war with your choice of words?

-Instead of telling your problem employee that he is unproductive and that he has a bad attitude describe his performance in less subjective terms.
-Does he miss deadlines?
-Does he raise his tone of voice with customers?
-To get the best results from your employee, be calm and specific and choose your words carefully.
+- Instead of telling your problem employee that he is unproductive and has a bad attitude, describe his performance in less opinionated terms.
+What is it that he does that is unproductive and inappropriate?
+For example, does he miss deadlines?
+Does he raise his tone of voice when he gets irritated with customers?